 Don’t miss: Whatever you do, don’t miss exploring the wonder that is the Great Blue Hole.

-With stunning beaches, verdant tropical rainforests, dramatic volcanoes, and beautiful eco-lodges cropping up throughout the country, Nicaragua is giving Costa Rica a run for its money.
+With stunning beaches, verdant tropical rainforests, dramatic volcanoes, and beautiful eco-lodges cropping up throughout the country, Nicaragua has steadily been giving Costa Rica a run for its money.
 For many of the same reasons that Belize is so appealing in January, so too is it the ideal month to visit Nicaragua.
 Visitors will find the best weather of the year, including moderate temperatures and little rainfall.

 Don’t miss: The waves, particularly along the Pacific Coast, are calm throughout the month, so it’s perfect for surfers.

 We’ve told you all about why Japan should be on your travel radar.
 If you’re looking to embrace the winter season, January brings one more reason.
 With many resorts catching around 600 inches of snow per year, it’s home to the best powder skiing in Asia.
 The northern island of Hokkaido, in particular, is the go-to spot for the white stuff.
 It may seem daunting to fly to the other side of the world to ski (particularly with Colorado and British Columbia in our backyards), but a dozen U.S. cities offer direct flights to Tokyo.
 With the yen near ten-year lows against the U.S. dollar, a “Japanuary” vacation is closer than you think.

 Don’t miss: A proper onsen hot spring bath after a long day on the slopes.

 - When’s the best time to visit Costa Rica?
 It depends on why you’re traveling

 - The best places to visit: Booking.com says these are the most welcoming vacation spots